va-datahub/va-datahub.github.io/about.md

  <li>We are a central hub to provide sources of relevenat demographic, economic, social, cultural, and political data.</li>
  <li>We establish connections with finanical, intellectual, and social enterprises that are essential to the growth of new companies.</li>

- <h3>If you or your oganization can benefit from or contribute to these objectives, contact us!</h3>
+ <h3>If you or your oganization can benefit from or contribute to our objectives, contact us!</h3>